How to Win More Deals by Arming Sales With Your Cybersecurity Assessment

 Your sales team is one of the most powerful tools you have to get the word out about your cybersecurity assessment.
-This post describes how to arm them with your audit report and teach them how to use it so they can win more frequently and close more deals.
+A-LIGN’s SVP of Marketing, Brian Gladstein, describes how to arm them with your audit report and teach them how to use it so they can win more frequently and close more deals.

 In this post, I’ll continue to explore ways of getting the word out about your cybersecurity assessment – SOC 2, ISO 27001, HITRUST, FedRAMP, or any of the others – once that report has been delivered.
 Third-party cybersecurity assurance is fundamental in ensuring that businesses can trust each other when it comes to sensitive data or private information.
 So if you aren’t including your final report as part of your sales and marketing efforts, it’s almost as if you never completed it in the first place.

 So far we’ve talked about announcing your assessment with a press release and featuring your audit report on your website.
 Those are both very important steps, but they don’t necessarily deliver your report to a prospect at exactly the time it’s needed – nor are they able to relate the audit to the specific nature of the business partner sitting across the table from you.
 For that, you need to turn to one of the most powerful tools you have in your arsenal – your sales team.

 Your sellers are on the phone and in email, having one-on-one conversations with customers every day.
 They shape the discussion and frame the competition.
 They provide compelling answers to specific questions with finesse.
 If your cybersecurity assessment is a weapon, your sales team is the army that can most effectively wield it.